onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 1. 'git clone'
 2. then step into the folder
-3. 'pip3 install virtualenv'
+3. 'pip3 install --no-cache-dir virtualenv'
-4. 'pip3 install virtualenvwrapper-win'
+4. 'pip3 install --no-cache-dir virtualenvwrapper-win'
 5. 'mkvirtualenv env'
 6. 'workon env'
-7. 'pip3 install -r requirements.txt'   #this will install in the local environment then
+7. 'pip3 install --no-cache-dir -r requirements.txt'   #this will install in the local environment then
 8. 'python3 dfc-sim.py'

 Every time you run the script, you'll need to step into the virtualenv by step 2+6.